 Communicate effectively

-Honest and timely communication is essential to successful training outcomes.
-Employee training software may include communication features such as in-app chat, discussion groups, and feedback surveys.
+Honest and timely communication is essential part of training for new employees.
+Employee training software should include communication features such as in-app chat, discussion groups, and feedback surveys.
 These features can help learners to engage with instructors and peers, clarify concepts, and provide real-time feedback on their progress.

 Encourage Shadowing and On-the-Job Learning